frictionlessdata/frictionless-py/docs/tutorials/schemes/remote-tutorial.md

 sidebar_label: Remote
 ---

-You can use remote files with Frictionless.
-It's basic functionality.
+You can read files remotely with Frictionless.
+This is a basic functionality of Frictionless.

 ## Reading Data